[BoDD logo]

 After eating the fruit pulp, everything, even lime juice, tastes deliciously sweet.
 This effect persists for about an hour, depending upon the amount consumed (Fairchild 1930, Menninger 1967).
 See also Sphenocentrum jollyanum Pierre, fam.
 Menispermaceae and Thaumatococcus daniellii Benth., fam.
 Marantaceae.

 Nasal and respiratory irritation with haemoptysis occurred in men sawying woods from Spanish Guinea probably mainly Tieghemella africana (Dantin-Gallego and Armayor 1952).
-This wood is less often exported than Tieghemella heckelii but equally irritant (Anon 1955, Subiza Martin 1971).
+This wood is less often exported than Tieghemella heckelii but equally irritant (CTFT (1955), Subiza Martin 1971).

-The wood contains a glycoside of bassic acid (Sandermann and Barghoorn 1955, King et al. 1955).
+A saponin, which is a glycoside of bassic acid, has been isolated from the wood (Sandermann and Barghoorn 1955, King et al. 1955).

 References